Condor-Performance-Modeling/how-to/RUN_SIM.md

 build_dir: debug
 ```

 Note that these settings will be overridden by command-line options.
-For example, the `--build` command line option will override the setting in the user-configuration file.
+For example, the `--build` command line option will override the above setting in the user-configuration file.

 ## General info